Sorry, you need to enable JavaScript to visit this website.

 1. Purpose

-Provide the requirement for DC Agency to implement an Information System Change Control process to protect the confidentiality, integrity, and availability of information systems.
+Provide the requirement for agencies to implement an information system change control process to protect the confidentiality, integrity, and availability of information systems.

 2. Authority

-DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer (“OCTO”) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District government.
-This document can be found at: https://code.dccouncil.us/dc/council/code/sections/1-1402.html
+DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer (OCTO) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District of Columbia Government (District).
+This document can be found at: https://code.dccouncil.gov/us/dc/council/code/sections/1-1402.

 3. Applicability

-This policy applies to all District workforce members (including contractors, vendors, consultants, temporary staff, interns, and volunteers) performing official functions on behalf of the District, and/or any District agency or entity (e.g. subordinate and independent agencies, Council of the District of Columbia, D.C.
-Charter Schools, etc.) who receive enterprise services from OCTO.
+This policy applies to all District workforce members (including contractors, vendors, consultants, temporary staff, interns, and volunteers) performing official functions on behalf of the District, and/or any District agency or entity who receive enterprise services from OCTO.
+This Policy also applies to any providers and third-party entities with access to District information, networks, and applications.

 This Policy also applies to any providers and third-party entities with access to District information, networks, and applications.